damdemir/CarND-Path-Planning-Project/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

+#### Implementation

+This model is generated to keep lane and change lane according to the circumstances.
+Keep lane mode is basically follow the lane and when there is an actor car going slower in the ego lane.
+The ego car should decrease and adapt its speed according to front actor car.
+When there is a front actor car, The ego car should check the safety on the right and left lane.
+Whether actor cars on the right and left lane are in safe limit, Then the ego car change lane  with left priority.

+The desired lane is decided the lane on the middle.
+Unless, there is no actor car around the ego car.
+It changes the lane to the middle.

+#### Simulation

+After lane change code is implemented, the ego car took miles over than 6 miles.
+As it can ben seen in below pictues.
+![alt text][image1]
+![alt text][image2]

 ## Details